 The employer and insurance carrier may not agree that a heart attack was job-related.
 If necessary, attorney Cliff Eley may seek the testimony of an expert, such as a cardiologist.
 The testimony of a qualified expert can help explain how a heart attack can happen because of unusual exertion, and why workers’ compensation is obligated to pay benefits.

-If you suffered a work-related heart attack, call the Eley Law Firm in Denver at 866-371-3322 or 720-644-8759 for a free consultation with a workers' compensation lawyer.
-You can also contact us by filling out the email form on the contact page.
+If you suffered a work-related heart attack, call the Eley Law Firm in Denver at 720-759-3064 for a free consultation with a workers’ compensation lawyer.
+You can also contact us by filling out the email form on the Contact page.
 We look forward to working with you on your case.